Telepact/telepact/SPECIFICATION.md

     }
   },

-  "error.No": {
+  "error.VariableNotFound": {
-    "doc": "Indicates a computation attempted to divide by zero, which is not allowed.", "fields": {
+    "doc": "Indicates a computation used a variable that has not been stored.", "fields": {
+      "message": "string",
-      "message": "string"
+      "var": "string"
     }
   },